FiditeNemini/transplant-vocab/README.md

 - Automatic special tokens mapping between models.
 - User-specified manual token mapping overrides.
 - (**only useful for fine-tuning**) Models can be "trimmed" by removing a range of layers.
-- (**only useful for fine-tuning**) Models can be "trimmed" by reducing the hidden state dimension of the MLP blocks.
+- (**only useful for fine-tuning**) Models can be "trimmed" by reducing the hidden state dimension.
+- (**only useful for fine-tuning**) Models can be "trimmed" by reducing the MLP's intermediate dimension.

 ## Installation